hashicorp/packer/website/source/docs/post-processors/ucloud-import.html.md

 -   `ufile_key_name` (string) - The name of the object key in `ufile_bucket_name` where the RAW, VHD, VMDK, or qcow2 file will be copied to import.

 -   `skip_clean` (boolean) - Whether we should skip removing the RAW, VHD, VMDK, or qcow2 file uploaded to UFile after the import process has completed.
-Possible values are: `true` as leave it in the UFile bucket, `false` as clean it out.(Default: `false`).
+Possible values are: `true` to leave it in the UFile bucket, `false` to remove it.
+(Default: `false`).

 -   `image_description` (string) - The description of the image.